gjoseph92/sneks/README.md

 client = get_client()
 ```

-\*your local [Poetry](https://python-poetry.org/) environment.
-You must use poetry.
-Poetry is what sensible people use, and you are sensible.
+\*your local [Poetry](https://python-poetry.org/) or [PDM](https://pdm.fming.dev/latest/) environment.
+You must use poetry or PDM.
+Locking package managers are what sensible people use, and you are sensible.

 ## Installation